oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud-b2b/create-integration-flow/create-integration-flow.md

     ```
     <copy>
-    <xpathExpr xmlns:ns0="http://xmlns.oracle.com/apps/prc/po/editDocument/purchaseOrderServiceV2/" xmlns:ns2="http://xmlns.oracle.com/apps/prc/po/editDocument/purchaseOrderServiceV2/types/" xmlns:ns6="http://xmlns.oracle.com/apps/prc/po/viewDocument/publicFlex/purchasingDocumentHeader/">$eventPayload/ns2:result/ns0:Value/ns0:HeaderFlexfield/ns6:locId="null"</xpathExpr>
+    <xpathExpr xmlns:ns0="http://xmlns.oracle.com/apps/prc/po/editDocument/purchaseOrderServiceV2/" xmlns:ns2="http://xmlns.oracle.com/apps/prc/po/editDocument/purchaseOrderServiceV2/types/" xmlns:ns6="http://xmlns.oracle.com/apps/prc/po/viewDocument/publicFlex/purchasingDocumentHeader/">($eventPayload/ns2:result/ns0:Value/ns0:PurchaseOrderLine/ns0:ItemDescription="Lan Cable B2BXX") and ($eventPayload/ns2:result/ns0:Value/ns0:HeaderFlexfield/ns6:locId="null")</xpathExpr>
     </copy>
     ```

     > **Tip:**
-    Please note that the filter is not mandatory, however, in the later part of the scenario we would be updating the PO.
-PO Business Event fires for create and update scenarios.
-Hence, by providing some control value we can avoid the integration to be triggered for second time which is not required in our usecase.
+    1. If you are working on a shared ERP Cloud environment, it is recommended to use a distinct value in the filter expression under **ItemDescription**.
+For example `Lan Cable <your-initials>`.
+The value you enter is case sensitive.
+Write down this value for later use.
+    2. Please note that the filter is not mandatory, however, it does allow you to control which integration should be triggered.
+This is useful if there are multiple integrations subscribed to the PO Event in the same ERP Cloud environment.
+Without the filter expression, all integrations subscribed to the PO Event would get triggered whenever that specific event occurs.

 6. Click *&gt; (Next step)*.
 7. On the **Summary** page, click *Done*.